szymonhernik/szy-portfolio-2025/README.md

 - [x] decide if you want to have a static route for each garden item /garden/[id]
 - [x] add breadcrumbs to the garden list page (in modal navigate between garden and items)
 - [x] fix the modal and the static route for the garden list /garden
-- [ ] design the garden item page (with images and videos)
+- [ ] TODO: design the garden item page (with images and videos)

 ---

 ### Carousels

 - [x] style full page carousel
-- [ ] TODO: in sanity, add a mobile alternative for video and image types
+- [x] in sanity, add a mobile alternative for video and image types
 - [x] add captions in the full page carousel
 - [ ] styling video player and behaviour